Universal approximation and model compression for radial neural networks: Related work

 \section{Related work}

-Radial rescaling functions have the symmetry property of preserving vector directions, and hence exhibit rotation equivariance.
+{As noted, radial rescaling activations are a special case of the activations used in radial basis functions networks \citep{broomhead1988radial}.} Radial rescaling functions have the symmetry property of preserving vector directions, and hence exhibit rotation equivariance.
 Consequently, examples of such functions, such as the squashing nonlinearity and Norm-ReLU, feature in the study of rotationally equivariant neural networks \citep{weiler_general_2019, sabour2017dynamic, weiler20183d, weiler2018learning, jeffreys_kahler_2021}.
 However, previous works apply the activation only along the channel dimension, and consider the orthogonal group $O(n)$ only for $n=2,3$.
-In contrast, we consider a radial rescaling activation across the entire hidden layer, and $O(n)$-equivariance where $n$ is the hidden layer dimension.
+In contrast, we apply the activation across the entire hidden layer, and $O(n)$-equivariance where $n$ is the hidden layer dimension.
 Our constructions echo the vector neurons formalism \citep{deng_vector_2021}, in which the output of a nonlinearity is a vector rather than a scalar.
-For radial basis networks, each hidden neuron is a radial nonlinear function of the shifted input vector, but the outputs are independent, whereas for radial rescaling functions, the outputs are also tied together \citep{broomhead1988radial}.